 You can approach a citizens advice bureau, Law Centre, trade union, or solicitor.
 Advice can be useful in helping to argue a case.
 See below Getting advice.

 You might talk to the employer informally at first.
 If that is not successful, an existing employee might consider grievance or internal appeals procedures.
-Legal rules encourage the use of internal procedures before going to a tribuanal.
+Legal rules encourage the use of internal procedures before going to a tribunal.
 See below Talking to the employer.

-ACAS can be brought in to conciliate.
-This can happen before a claim is made to an Employment Tribunal, as well as after.
+ACAS can be brought in to conciliate, and indeed must be notified before a claim is made.
 See below ACAS - conciliation.

 To be binding a settlement agreement must meet certain conditions, unless made with the assistance of an ACAS conciliation officer.
 In particular, the employee must have received independent legal advice.